Vyon/VSC2RBX/README.md

 VSC2RBX is an extension that executes scripts from VSCode in Roblox Studio.

 ## How does it work?
 Under the hood the extension creates a webserver to allow communication from studio to vscode via plugin.
-This plugin will often make requests to the webserver in an attempt to see if there are any new queued scripts to execute.
+This plugin will make requests to the webserver in an attempt to see if there are any new queued scripts to execute.
+Then if the webserver sends back a script the plugin use [vLuau](https://github.com/kosuke14/vLuau) to execute the code in studio

 ## Installation
 1. Install the extension from the VSCode Marketplace.